 In 1981, under the auspices of the MacLean Center, Mark Siegler and Richard Epstein organized a yearlong interdisciplinary seminar series on Bad Outcomes after Medical Intervention.
 The success of that initial seminar program demonstrated that there was great interest at the University of Chicago in creating a sustainable interdisciplinary forum to discuss health-related subjects with colleagues from across campus.
-Since 1981, the MacLean Center has sponsored an annual lecture series that has examined the ethical aspects of one key health related issue each year.
-Previous topics have included: Organ Transplantation, Pediatric Ethics, End-of-Life Care, Global Health, Health Care Disparities, Medical Professionalism, Confidentiality, and Pharmaceutical Innovation and Regulation.
+Since 1981, the MacLean Center has sponsored an annual lecture series that has examined the ethical aspects of one key health-related issue each year.
+Previous topics have included: Ethical Issues in Violence, Trauma, and Trauma Surgery, Organ Transplantation, Pediatric Ethics, End-of-Life Care, Global Health, Health Care Disparities, Medical Professionalism, Confidentiality, and Pharmaceutical Innovation and Regulation.

-Please vist The MacLean Center YouTube Channel to view recordings of past lectures.
+Please visit The MacLean Center YouTube Channel to view recordings of past lectures.

 The theme for the 2017-18 lecture series, co-sponsored by the MacLean Center for Clinical Medical Ethics and the University of Chicago Trauma Center (Director: Dr. Selwyn Rogers Jr.), is the topic of Violence, Trauma and Trauma Surgery.
 These issues raise many ethical problems.
 For example, disparities in the prevalence of violence and in outcomes of trauma are based upon factors that include age, race, geography, insurance status, and socioeconomic status.
 Also, the emergency nature of interventions in the context of trauma complicates the informed consent process.
 Further, emergency care decisions must be made with no prior doctor-patient relationship, and often for patients who lack decisional capacity and have no available surrogate decision-makers.